Accepted Students: Preparing for life abroad

 Pack light!
 Extra bags and overweight luggage can be expensive and often unneccesary!
 Packing Suggestions.pdf

 Top Suggested: Plug adaptors for you host country, Comfortable walking shoes, waterproof jacket, luggage locks and packing bags, external battery charger (pack in carryon)

 Not recommended: Curling irons or straighteners (will short out electricity abroad), Mace or pepper spray (often illegal abroad and on planes)

 Health and Safety:

 - Schedule a checkup with your doctor before you go.
-Talk with him or him about your plans abroad and any additional travel too.
+Talk with them about your plans abroad and any additional travel too.

 - Get a full supply of your prescriptions.
 Remember to carry them with you in their original packaging with a doctor's note

 - Check out the travel insurance website and download the app.
-Jefferson - East Falls students on most programs use geoblue.com
+Jefferson students on most programs use CISI

 - Program emergency numbers in your phone and put any info cards in your wallet.